MileHacker Logo

 Public Transportation in Lucerne

-Lucerne's public transport system demonstrates high efficiency and reliability.
+Lucerne'the local mass transit demonstrates high efficiency and reliability.
 It mainly consists of buses, trolleybuses, trains, and lake boats.
 The local bus and trolleybus network, managed by VBL (Verkehrsbetriebe Luzern), encompasses the city thoroughly.

-Lucerne Train Station (Luzern Bahnhof) serves as a major hub for SBB (Swiss Federal Railways) trains, connecting the city to wider Switzerland.
+Lucerne Train Station (Luzern Bahnhof) serves as a major hub for SBB (Swiss Federal Railways) trains, linking the city to wider Switzerland.
 SGV (Schifffahrtsgesellschaft des Vierwaldstättersees) boats offer scenic cruises and transport across Lake Lucerne.

 Ticketing & Passes